henrijaeger/wireshark-awdl/README.md

 the router and the router has no way of saving the trace to a file for you.
 An easy way of doing this under Unix is to run `telnet <ascend> | tee <outfile>`.
-Or, if your system has the "script" command installed, you can save a shell session, including telnet to a file.
-For example, to a file named tracefile.out:
+Or, if your system has the "script" command installed, you can save a shell session, including telnet, to a file.
+For example to log to a file named tracefile.out:

 ~~~
 $ script tracefile.out